 See Your Veterinarian

 Dogs that aren't normally aggressive but suddenly develop aggressive behaviors might have an underlying medical problem.
 Health problems that may cause aggression include hypothyroidism, painful injuries, and neurological problems such as encephalitis, epilepsy, and brain tumors.

 Talk to your veterinarian to determine whether this is the case with your dog.
 Treatment or medication may make big improvements in your dog's behavior.

 Call in a Professional

-If you have ruled out a medical problem, it is time to call in a professional dog trainer or behaviorist.
-Because aggression is such a serious problem, dog owners should not attempt to fix it on their own.
-A professional can help you create a plan to manage your dog's aggression.
-To find a professional dog trainer or behaviorist, ask your veterinarian for a referral or check out the Association of Pet Dog Trainers website.
+If your vet has ruled out a medical problem, it's time to call in a professional dog trainer or animal behaviorist.
+Because aggression is such a serious problem, you shouldn't attempt to fix it on your own.
+A professional can help you figure out what's causing your dog's aggression and create a plan to manage it.

 Create a Plan

 In some instances, training alone is not enough.
-Dogs who are aggressive because they are fearful may need medication to help manage the problem.
+Dogs that are aggressive may also need medication to help manage the problem.
+It's important to understand that a dog experiencing fear, stress, or anxiety is incapable of learning new things.
+Think of medication as a tool to help your dog overcome this fear.
+Many dogs will only need medication temporarily.
 Talk to your veterinarian about your options.

-Another consideration is whether or not your lifestyle allows you to stick with a plan.
-For instance, if you have a dog who growls at children and you have kids, it is impossible to avoid the situation which brings out his aggression.
-In this case, the best option for you and your dog may be finding him a new home.
+Finally, you need to consider whether your lifestyle allows you to stick with a plan.
+For instance, if you have a dog that acts aggressive towards children and you have kids, it's nearly impossible to avoid the situation that brings out the aggression.
+In this case, the best option for you and your dog may be finding it a new home with adults only.